Pro-Chiropractic, MAC-Sponsored Legislation Introduced in the Michigan House!

 Your action needed!
 Contact Your state representative today and ask him or her to support House Bills 5295 and 5296.
 Click here to email your state representative.

-Last Thursday, state Representatives Roger Hauck (R-Union Township) and Kevin Hertel (D-St. Clair Shores) introduced legislation in the Michigan House of Representatives that would allow chiropractors and MDs/DOs to form a professional corporation or professional limited liability company together.
+On September 14th, state Representatives Roger Hauck (R-Union Township) and Kevin Hertel (D-St. Clair Shores) introduced legislation in the Michigan House of Representatives that would allow chiropractors and MDs/DOs to form a professional corporation or professional limited liability company together.

 The Current Situation Under Michigan Law

 Under current Michigan law, medical and osteopathic physicians (MDs and DOs) are defined as a “learned profession,” and a corporation formed to provide the services of a learned profession must form as a professional corporation.
 Michigan law also states: “…each shareholder of the professional corporation must be licensed or legally authorized in this state to provide the same professional service.”

 Because chiropractic physicians do not prescribe pharmaceuticals or perform surgery, they have been deemed as not providing the same services as an MD or DO.
 Therefore, under current law, a DC cannot legally form a practice as a shareholder with an MD or DO.

 Rationale for Change

 This prohibition is outdated, is often counter to the best interest of the patient, and frequently adds costs to the healthcare system.
 A practice that integrates the knowledge and skills of varying professionals can offer to patients both convenience and cost savings.

 The conservative care first knowledge and skills that a DC brings to a medical practice can benefit patients in the following ways:

 - Conservative pain management without the use of pharmaceuticals, especially opioids.
 Opioid addiction continues to remain a major societal problem, as overdose deaths in Michigan increased more than 16 percent between 2019 and 2020, to an all-time high of approximately 2,770.